MatthiasKunnen/custom-ddns/src/typescript/providers/src/wix/README.md

 ## Requirements

 - Name of the zone you want to change the DNS records of.
-- API token, generate one at https://manage.wix.com/account/api-keys with the `All account permissions > Manage Domains` scope.
+- API key, generate one at https://manage.wix.com/account/api-keys with the `All account permissions > Manage Domains` scope.
-  **Only an API token using the owner account can manage DNS records.**
+  **Only an API key generated using the account of the owner of the site to which the domain is linked can manage DNS records.**
-- Account ID of the account linked to the API token.
+- Account ID of the account linked to the API key, this can be found at https://manage.wix.com/account/api-keys when at least one API key is generated.

 ## Provider config

 The following provider specific config is available.

 `accountId` Var(string) **required**
-The account ID of the account linked to the `apiToken`.
+The account ID of the account linked to the `apiKey`.

-`apiToken` Var(string) **required**
+`apiKey` Var(string) **required**
-An API token that has `All account permissions > Manage Domains` permissions.
+An API key that has `All account permissions > Manage Domains` permissions.

 `dnsZone` Var(string) **required**
 The zone in which the DNS records will be updated.